gtmaskall/FDS_course_supplements/README.md

 You're absolutely right.
 No one said learning was easy.
 But these are all entirely additional resources you can dip into as you like if you'd like some additional information on particular points.

+The curriculum is spanned by files that cover the logical sections:

+## Getting started

+This includes motivating material and introduction to key ideas and workflows and, importantly tools.
+At the end you should be up and running with RStudio, Git, and GitHub.

+## Stages of data analysis

+TODO

+## Writing up

+TODO